 One electronic copy of the final plat in AutoCAD format (DWG or DXF), Geodatabase format (GDB), or Shapeﬁle format (SHP), with a projection assigned to the ﬁle(s) and with the proper metadata that describes what coordinate system/projection the data is assigned to; and

 A PDF document of the final plat and all other plans and supporting documents required by this Chapter.

+A printed copy of the final plat on mylar for recording.

 Payment of any final-application-processing fees required by the City (see the City’s Fee Schedule, 10-4-4).